-West Virginia Medicaid Long Term Care Eligibility
+West Virginia Medicaid Long Term Care Eligibility in 2021

 West Virginia Long Term Care

 1. Residency and Citizenship – the applicant must be a resident of West Virginia and a U.S. citizen or have proper immigration status.

 2. Age/Disability – the applicant must be 65 or older, or blind, or disabled.
 The applicant must meet certain medical requirements consistent with the level of care requested.

 3. Income Limitations – If single, the applicant’s monthly income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be no higher than 300% the Federal SSI Benefit Level ($2,382) to become eligible for Medicaid.